Fact Sheet:

 Protect Patients: Limit Surprise Out-of-Pocket Fees

-More than one in four voters rank the rising cost of living as the top issue facing the state.
+More than one in four Oregon voters rank the rising cost of living as the top issue facing the state.
 Right now, Oregon families are forced to make hard choices between paying for medical care or other basic needs.
-The impact of this is clear – in 2024, more than 3 in 4 Oregonians had a hard time affording healthcare services because of cost, leading them to delay or go without care completely.
-Unsurprisingly, Black, Hispanic, low-income communities, and women are the hardest hit.
 Nearly half of adults in Oregon say they would struggle to pay a $1,500 medical bill.
-Oregon must take action to protect patients from the heavy burden of surprise out-of-pocket healthcare bills.
+The harm of this is clear – in 2024, more than 3 in 4 Oregonians had a hard time affording healthcare services because of cost, leading them to delay or go without care completely.
+Black, Hispanic, low-income communities, and women are the hardest hit.
+Oregon must take action to protect patients from the heavy burden of surprise out-of-pocket healthcare fees.

 What are Facility Fees?

-Facility fees are extra charges for receiving services at hospital-owned facilities – including doctor’s offices and clinics off the hospital’s main property.
-They turn simple, inexpensive procedures into major – and unexpected – financial setbacks.
-These fees are not a result of a change in the type or quality of care provided to a patient.
+Facility fees are extra charges for receiving services at outpatient facilities owned by large hospital systems — including doctor’s offices and clinics off the hospital’s main property.
+These fees are not a result of providing higher quality care, and they don’t go towards paying our doctors and nurses for the care people receive.
+Rather, they are arbitrary administrative markups.
+These fees can turn simple, inexpensive procedures into major — and unexpected — financial setbacks.

 Why are They a Problem?